North Texas Mean Green: School spirit

 The school's colors are Green and White.
 The music for the alma mater, "Glory to the Green and White", (originally titled "Our College") was composed by Julia Smith in 1919 and adopted by the school in 1922.
 The lyrics were written by Charles Langford, then a third-year letterman on the football team.
 The school's fight song, Fight, North Texas, composed by Francis Stroup, was adopted in 1939.
-The school mascot is an eagle named Scrappy.
+The school mascot is a green and white eagle named Scrappy.
 The 400-member Green Brigade Marching Band performs at every home game, both pregame and halftime, for the crowd.

 Facilities

 Many of the school's athletic facilities are located at the Mean Green Village, which opened for the 2006–07 athletic season.
 The athletic village area includes: